 few year decade and more I have helped a bunch lot of people with their photogrammetry projects.
 Usually, they needed help with the photography – understanding how the program works, so that they take the right amounts of photographs in the right places.
 Or with camera settings.
 Or with the set-up for easy and quick models that show the underside of a specimen, too.
 Recently A long time ago, however, I realized that a lot of people also have problems making the most out of their photographs in their photogrammetry software, most of them using Agisoft‘s really easy to use Metashape (previously Photoscan).
 They’d run through the “Workflow” menu of Metashape and end up with model that were OK or so-so, based on photographs that should deliver really excellent models.

-Below, therefore, I’ll describe how I use Photoscan to create high-quality models.
+Below, therefore, I’ll describe how I use Metashape to create high-quality models.
 Models like the one in this screenshot:

-PLEASE NOTE: this post assumes that you are using Photoscan Pro, not the standard version!
+PLEASE NOTE: this post assumes that you are using Metashape Pro, not the Standard version!
 Some steps described below are not available in the Standard Version!

 Before we get into the details of Heinrich’s Photogrammetry Work Scheme, let me list the basic steps of building a 3D mesh from photographs:

-- Have software build a dense point cloud, which may need manual cleaning,
+- EITHER Have software build a dense point cloud, which may need manual cleaning.

-- If you want to, have software calculate a texture for the mesh.
+- If you want to, have software reduce mesh size and calculate a texture for the mesh.

-Somewhen in between, you also need to scale your model.
-This can be done at any time after Step 1 (I usually do this after step 3), and thus I will put the info on it at the end of the post.
+At some time in between, you also need to scale your model.
+This can be done at any time after Step 1 (I usually do this after step 3 or at the very end), and thus I will put the info on it at the end of the post.